 Our firm began in 1957 with one man, grew to 2 in 1975, exploded to 21 by 1988, was selectively pared to 11 in 1995 and matured into a boutique of 2 partner's since 2012.
 Many talents have come and gone, but Hurdzan, and in spirit, Kidwell, remain.

-Dr. Christopher M. Hurdzan was born into golf architecture, a curious fact in that it is one of the few not shared with his father/business partner.
-He swung his first club at three, joined his father on course construction visits at six, became the youngest participant in an American Society of Golf Course Architects annual meeting (St. Andrews, Scotland) at 13 and joined the payroll of his father’s firm at 15.
+He swung his first club at three, joined his father on golf course construction visits at six, became the youngest participant in an American Society of Golf Course Architects annual meeting (St. Andrews, Scotland) at 13 and joined the payroll of his father’s firm at 15.

-Despite a seemingly clear fate, never was he expected to enter the profession of course architecture, nor was it a surprise when he did.
-However, he soon recognized that his entry demanded strong on and off course credentials if clients were to accept him in lieu of his father, and thus he charted a strategic course to do just that.
+Despite a seemingly clear fate, never was he expected to enter the profession of course architecture – nor was it a surprise when he did.
+However, he soon recognized that such a decision demanded a persuasive suite of on and off course credentials if clients were to accept him in lieu of his father, and thus he charted a strategic course to do just that.

-His formative years were enlightening, spent during the late 90s and early 2000s in which he witnessed the triumphs and failures of the golf industry’s literal achievement of National Golf Foundation’s “Build a Course a Day” proclamation.
-But it was his repositioning of an international firm, thereto known best for its original designs, to a renovation centric boutique, that proved a challenge and reward even greater than his university education.
+His formative years were enlightening, spent during the late 90s and early 2000s in which he witnessed the triumphs and subsequent failures of our industry’s literal achievement of National Golf Foundation’s “Build a Course a Day” proclamation.
+But it was his repositioning of a multi-decade original design brand into a renovation centric boutique that remains his greatest source of pride.

-Patience, observation, and access to his father’s world renowned architectural library replete with the staple texts of “Golden Age Masters” has convinced Dr. Hurdzan that the foundation of all elegant design – be it classical Roman building architecture, sophisticated British formal gardens or revered North American golf courses – is “complexity cloaked in simplicity”.
+Patience, observation, and access to his father’s world-renowned architectural library replete with the classic texts of “Golden Age Masters” has convinced Dr. Hurdzan that the foundation of all elegant design – be it Greek architecture, English gardens, Italian sports cars or North American golf courses – is complexity masquerading as simplicity.

-It is from this exotic skillset and philosophy that Dr. Hurdzan collaborates with his clients to enhance the romantic heritage, undiscriminating playability, practical maintenance, stunning visuals and incomparable pleasure of their respective esteemed brands.
+It is from this singular skillset and pragmatic philosophy that Dr. Hurdzan partners with his clients to enhance the romantic heritage, undiscriminating playability, practical maintenance, stunning visuals and incomparable pleasure of their respective esteemed brands.

 Born into the coal and steel proletariat of 1940s West Virginia, Dr. Michael J. Hurdzan (Colonel, Retired, USAR, Special Forces) found himself well outside the gates of the local country club.